-We have invited all of our patients over 65 as well as those identified as clinically extremely vulnerable (patients who received a letter advising them to shield).
-If you are aged over 65 or are on the government’s shielding list and you have not heard from us or have changed your mind about vaccination please get in touch for an appointment.
+We have invited all of our patients 50 and over as well as those identified as clinically extremely vulnerable (patients who received a letter advising them to shield).
+If you are aged 50 and over or are on the government’s shielding list and you have not heard from us or have changed your mind about vaccination please get in touch for an appointment.

 Please use the service below if you need a note for your employer or the Department for Work and Pensions for Statutory Sick Pay (SSP).